Who invented roulette?

 The name for Pascal’s invention was derived from the French word for “the little wheel”.
 That roulette wheel remained the same for centuries.
 All that changed in 1842 when Francois and Louis Blanc designed a roulette wheel with a single zero on it, specifically for King Charles III of Monaco.
 This monarch was facing some money issues and had the brilliant idea to use the rising popularity of gambling to solve some of them.
 He opened several gambling houses in Monaco, where roulette was prominently featured.
 Consequently, the game became really popular among aristocrats and royalty.

 Pascal’s Theory for Solving the Gambling Problem

 Blaise Pascal and another well-known mathematician Pierre de Format invented probability theory in 1654 to solve a gambling problem related to expected outcomes.
 Pascal’s friend wanted to figure out the best time to bet on a dice game, and how to fairly divide the stakes if the game was stopped midway through.
 He asked a math genius to help.
 Pascal worked on the answer with Pierre de Fermat and the correspondence between them contains the foundation of modern probability theory.

 From European to American Roulette

 Pascal’s invention added a lot of fun to people’s lives.
 With technological advancements, this game has taken over the internet, and become loved by players a lot.
 Now, every roulette lover could spin the roulette wheel on his phone or PC, without going out of the house.
-You can only visit our bet safe and crypto accepted Casino Brango and chose from a variety of roulette games.
-To increase your chances for a win, read more about two strategies you should use.
+You can only visit our bet-safe and crypto-accepted Casino Brango and chose from a variety of roulette games.
+To increase your chances of a win, read more about two strategies you should use.